Barton 1792 Founders

 Thomas S. Moore

-In 1874 Tom Moore at the age of 22 married Mary Virginia (Jennie) Collings, who was 18 and the daughter of John and Mary Collings of Nelson County.
-That same year he went to work for the Willett family in its distilling business.
-There he met another new employee Ben Mattingly, they would go on to work closely together for years.
-In 1876 Tom & Ben christened their operation Mattingly & Moore Distillery.
+In 1874, Tom Moore married Mary Virginia (Jennie) Collings.
+That same year, he went to work for the Willett family in its distilling business.
+There he met another new employee named Ben Mattingly.
+The two would go on to work closely together for many years.
+In 1876, Tom & Ben christened their operation Mattingly & Moore Distillery.

 7